galaxyproject/galaxy-cloudman-playbook/README.md

 ### Customizing
-A configuration file exposing adjustable options is available under `roles/cloudman_image/defaults/cloudman.yml`.
+A configuration file exposing adjustable options is available under `group_vars/image-builder.yml`.
 Besides allowing you to set some of the image configuration options, this file allows you to easily control which steps of the image building process run.
 This can be quite useful if a step fails and you want to rerun only it or if you're just trying to run a certain steps.
+Common variables for all the roles in the playbook are stored in `group_vars/all`.

 Galaxy File System (galaxyFS)
 -----------------------------